 It’s not uncommon for the origin story of a startup to focus on a personal experience of one of the founders but this doesn’t mean that this experience is a universal one.
 It’s also not uncommon to see startups with market validations based on feedback from friends and family.

 “Danger Will Robinson!”
 This is a dangerous road to hoe.
 Here’s why, your friends and family have an established relationship with you, they have skin in the relationship game.
 The odds are good that they value this relationship and won’t risk it by giving you an honest answer when you ask about your startup product.

 Additionally, friends and family may not be your ideal target market (read also: willing to spend hard-earned cash) and basing your business foundation around half-correct and possibly misguided market information will lead you seriously astray and may even crush your company before it gets off the ground.

 Don't believe me?
 A study of 101 startup post-mortems found that lack of market need is the #1 killer of startups.
 Wouldn't you rather know what the market really needs before you jump into the deep end?

 4. Invest in Marketing Early

 Startup marketing shouldn’t be an afterthought, though, in my experience, it usually is.

 Your company can't afford to wait until the last critical moment before you need funding to invest in marketing.
 Marketing isn’t a “push button, get results” startup activity.
 Good marketing takes time and is an investment that can’t push to the back burner.

 No, an intern who just graduated with an Art History degree doesn’t qualify as investing in marketing.
 Neither does hiring your sister-in-law who has an Instagram account with thousands of followers.
-This isn’t to say they don’t have great ideas, they just don’t have the experience to create and execute on a company-wide strategy and you don’t have the time or the cash for them to learn on your startup dime.
+This isn't to say they don't have great ideas, they just don't have the experience to create and execute on a company-wide strategy and you don't have time or the cash for them to learn on your startup dime.